pupil-labs/pupil/docs/dependencies-windows.md

 - Open a command prompt in your work dir
 - `git clone https://github.com/pupil-labs/pupil.git`

+### Include pupil_external in PATH variable

+- Follow the instructions under the System Environment Variables section above to add a new environment variable to PATH
+- Add the following folder: `C:\work\pupil\pupil_external`
+- You might have to restart your computer so that the PATH variable is refreshed

 ### Setup pupil_external dependencies
 The following steps require you to store dynamic libraries in the `pupil_external` folder of the cloned repository so that you do not have to add further modifications to your system PATH.